oconnellryan/oconnellryan.github.io/ufc_ppv.md

 </div>

 **Some of the key factors that lead to increased Pay-Per-View Sales were:**
  - Higher quality fighters (calculated by performance ratings) across the entire card was correlated with an increased Buyrate.
  - Finishing opponents: each finish was found to increase a main event fighter's draw power by about 7,000 buys.
  - Title fight wins & losses were also found to be impactful for both main event & non-main event fighters.
    - Title fight wins for any fighter on the card lead to a higher buyrate on average (ranging from about 3,000 increased buys for main event fighters to 400 increased buys for lower on the card).
    - Title fight losses were highly impactful, especially for main event fighters.
 A loss in a title fight reduces a main fighter's predicted draw power by about 25,000 buys.

+### Data & Methodology Overview
+Pay-Per-View buy rate data was sourced from Tapology, covering 185 UFC events through UFC 274.
+The dataset was filtered to include events from UFC 57 (2006) onward, ensuring relevance to the modern UFC era.
+Within this timeframe, 32 events lacked available PPV data.
+The model developed in this project is specifically designed to predict PPV buy rates for events within this modern-era range.

+Fighter data from UFC Stats provided detailed fight outcomes, title fight indicators, and fight-level statistics.
+Various fighter metrics were tested, with the most relevant ones included in the model.

+A custom formula I created that adjust ratings after each fight based on quality of opponent was also used to capture fighter quality.
+You can read more about how this formula works here.
+For this PPV analysis, I utilized a modified version of this FPR formula that does not give fighters boosts for finishes or title fight wins.

 ### Full Variable Analysis

 #### Fighter Strength:
 Obviously, one would suspect that having better fighters on a card leads to higher Pay-Pey-View sales.
-To capture fighter strength, I will utilize the Fighter Performance Ratings (FPR) formula I have created which I explain in detail here.
-The following graph shows the relationship between the combined FPR of the main event fighters and the PPV Buyrate: &nbsp;<br>
+I will use my Fighter Performance Ratings (FPR) to examine this.
+The following graph shows the relationship between the combined FPR of the main event fighters and the Pay-Per-View Buyrate: &nbsp;<br>
 <p style="text-align: center;">
   <img src="/assets/ufc/main_fpr_buyrate.png" alt="Image" width="600" style="display: block; margin: auto;"/>
 </p>